 Any skier who comes for a week should be able to lap every run a couple of times or more, but here’s a taster for a lift that ticks both the going up and skiing down buttons (though at nearly four miles long we’re eternally grateful that it’s not actually a button lift).

 To put it in context, the base is at a railway station, which brings the concept of ‘integrated transport’ to a level similar to Switzerland.
 The reason many of you won’t ever consider Kronplatz is because Percha-Reid-Gipfelbahn, and the other base stations are below 1000m, and it tops out at a mere 2275m.
-To be honest, the final couple of hundred metres can get a tad soupy come Easter, although in many years and several trips with true spring-like 20°+ temperatures we’ve never run out of snow.
+To be honest, the final couple of hundred metres can get a tad soupy come Easter, though over many years and several trips with true spring-like 20°+ temperatures we’ve never run out of snow.
 There is a reason for the cannons whirring and the early dumps being thoroughly packed and stacked; it does guarantee season-long activity.

 And it is worth skiing down to the bottom because all these lower kilometres are where you get the real payback.
 But let’s not miss out on the rest, as it sets the scene rather nicely.